 The delegated medical group/IPA is responsible for authorizing and arranging medically necessary services.
 If the DOFR assigns risk for injectable medications to a medical group/IPA, the medical group/IPA authorizes and pays for all injectable medications, whether self-injected or given with the aid of a health professional in the home.

 Trauma services are medically necessary, covered services rendered at a state-licensed, designated trauma facility or a facility designated to receive trauma cases.
-Trauma services must meet county or state trauma criteria.
+Trauma services must meet county, state and/or federal regulatory requirements as applicable.

 The medical group/IPA reviews and authorizes trauma services using the applicable provision review criteria.